AIE-London/smooch-bot-wit/README.md

         $ heroku config:set SERVICE_URL=https://foo-bar-4242.herokuapp.com -a foo-bar-4242

+1. You may need to restart your application for the webhook to be registered.

 1. You should be all set.
 Open your Heroku app and start chatting with your new bot!

 # Troubleshooting your bot